TCB13/thunder-tus-php/Readme.md

     return $server->getResponse();
 }
 ````
-We didn't provide the PSR HTTP request and response implementations on the constructor, we did it later by calling `$server->loadHTTPInterfaces(..)`.
+We've only provided the PSR HTTP request and response implementations on the controller by calling `$server->loadHTTPInterfaces(..)`.

 ## Examples, Clients and Extensions

-You may find more examples at the `examples` directory, including a simple client and a client with the tus-crosscheck and tus-express extensions enabled.
+You may find more in-dept examples at the `examples` directory, including a simple client and a client with the tus-crosscheck and tus-express extensions enabled.